danielbachhuber/WP-By-Email/readme.txt

 = 1.1 (??? ?? ????) =

 * Renamed the plugin to "WP By Email" to better reflect that it's theme-agnostic.
+If you were using P2 By Email before, you'll need to rename any `p2be_` filters to their `wpbe_` equivalents.
 * Allow the "From Address" to be filtered.
 [Thanks westonruter](https://github.com/westonruter).
 * Bug fix: Fix from: mailing address when site uses HTTPS.
 [Thanks rjmackay](https://github.com/rjmackay).